aredn/aredn/README.md

 ## Build Information

-The AREDN firmware is based on OpenWrt/LEDE with additional packages and patches.
+The AREDN firmware is based on OpenWrt with additional packages and patches.
 A Makefile automates the entire process to create firmware images.

 ### Build Prerequisites